sczerwinski/sczerwinski.github.io/_posts/2016-06-19-functional-square-matrix-in-kotlin.md

 Before we can go any further, we need to calculate the [determinant](https://en.wikipedia.org/wiki/Determinant) of the matrix.

-Let's start with the simplest case of a (rather degenerated) 1×1 matrix.
+Let’s start with the simplest case of a (rather degenerated) 1×1 matrix.
-Wikipedia does not describe, how to perform the calculation in this case, but we may try to infer the formula from determinant's properties.
+Wikipedia does not describe, how to perform the calculation in this case, but we may try to infer the formula from determinant’s properties.

 For _n_×_n_ matrices, the following statements are always true: